mongodb/mongo-rust-driver/benchmarks/README.md

 In order to run the microbenchmarks, first run `etc/microbenchmark-test-data.sh` to download the data.

-In order to run specific tests, just specify their names as arguments.
-If run with no arguments, all benchmarks will be run.
-Also, remember to run in release e.g. `cargo run --release BSONBench MultiBench

-Full list of options:
-SingleBench
-MultiBench
-ParallelBench

 Note: make sure you run both the download script and the microbenchmarks binary from the project root.

 See the spec for details on these benchmarks.